ap439111/Deploy-Data-Dashboard/README.md

 # go into the 5_deployment folder with:
      cd DeployDataDashboard

-# create a procfile with the command
+# create a procfile with the command:
-     touch Procfile
+    > touch Procfile

-    and put the following in the Procfile web gunicorn worldbank:app
+    and put the following in the Procfile

+    > web gunicorn worldbank:app

+#  create a requirements file with this command:

      pip freeze > requirements.txt
      git init
      git add .